 Overall my research showed that Embark had the best customer reviews for being the most accurate and the most informative about their dogs.

 Some of my research included well-established authorities in dog care like Canine Journal.
 They are very well known in the industry, especially for their extensive reviews on dog products.
 They even did a comparison review of Embark against other top brands like Wisdom Panel, and they still rated Embark as the #1 DNA tests for dogs.
-You can check out Canine Journal’s review by clicking here:

 In addition to their quality testing, I like the fun stuff that Embark offers.
 It’s the only testing system that provides a database of your dog’s closest relatives.
 It’s cool because once you receive your results, your dog’s information will get matched with the profiles of their closest relatives.

 They provide you with an option to literally “chat” right there online with the other dog parents.
 Therefore, if you take the test and learn that your dog may have a relative nearby, it would be great if you could set up a reunion for your dog to meet his or her litter-mates.

 Embark Allows You to Contribute Your Results to Scientific Research: